 Remote work doesn’t have to feel remote: it can be about being hyper-connected in an age of rapidly changing technology that makes it easy to do your life’s best work without being in the same place as your coworkers.
 Give it a shot and let us know what you think!

 Looking for even more tips?
-The Trello team wrote an entire book about remote work!
+The Trello team wrote a super guide about remote work!
 Dive into the tried-and-tested success strategies from Trello and 9 other well-known remote companies.

 Good or bad, we'd love to hear your thoughts.
 Find us on Twitter (@trello)!